What is Accounting Entry?

 #3 – Closing Entry

-Entries for the transaction are done through software where one doing transaction will not know he is creating an accounting entry, e.g., creating a customer invoice.
+Entries for the transaction are done through software where one doing the transaction will not know he is creating an accounting entry, e.g., creating a customer invoice.
 They record all commercial transactions formally.

 #1 – Single Entry

 The term single entry is vaguely used to define the method of maintaining accounts that do not conform to strict principles of double entry.
 It is wrong to describe it as a system.
 The term ‘single entry’ does not mean that there is only one entry for each transaction.
 The absence of the two-fold effect of each transaction makes it impossible to prepare a trial balance; and to check the arithmetical accuracy of the books of accounts, engendering a spirit of laxity and inviting fraud and misappropriations.

 - The single-entry system is simple and less expensive.

 - It has a summary of daily transactions like income and expenses.

 - Lack of data may adversely affect the planning and controlling of a strategic business goal.

 - There is a lack of control over the different issues which the company faces.

-- In case of any loss or theft, one will not be able to find it through the single accounting system.
+- In case of any loss or theft, one will not be able to find it through a single accounting system.